Dallas–Fort Worth metroplex: Transportation

+Air travel

-The Dallas/Fort Worth International Airport (IATA airport code: DFW), located between the cities of Dallas and Fort Worth, is the largest and busiest airport in the State of Texas.
+Dallas Fort Worth International Airport (IATA airport code: DFW), located between the cities of Dallas and Fort Worth, is the largest and busiest airport in the state of Texas.
 At 17207 acre of total land area, DFW is also the second-largest airport in the country and the sixth-largest in the world.
 It is the third-busiest airport in the world in terms of aircraft movements and the world's seventh-busiest by passenger traffic, transporting 62.9 million passengers in FY 2014.
 Based in Fort Worth, American Airlines' headquarters are adjacent to DFW.
 Recently having regained the title as the largest airline in the world in terms of both passengers transported and fleet size, American is a predominant leader in domestic routes and operations.

-The Dallas Love Field Airport (IATA airport code: DAL) is located in northwest Dallas.
+Dallas Love Field Airport (IATA airport code: DAL) is located in Northwest Dallas.
 Based in Dallas, Southwest Airlines is headquartered next to Love Field.